erinrwhite/jadeite/_posts/2025-04-27-finding-a-job-outside-academia.md

   - libraries
 layout: post
 ---
-*This page has been online in some form or another since 2023 and it now making its appearance on my dot-com.
+*This page has been online in some form or another since 2023 and is now making its appearance on my dot-com.
 This page is in perpetual draft.
 [Last updated April, 2025](#change-log).*

 **Jump to:** [Jargon translator](#jargon-translator), [Transferable skills](#transferable-skills)